mhoogveld/check_cisco_ip_sla/README.md

   * Removed sla tag suffix in perf data when checking only one entry
 * v1.1.1 (2017-11-20)
   * Fixed bug regarding dict sorting when using python3 icw parameter "--entries all"
+* v1.1.2 (2020-09-16)
+  * Added support for 'Average Jitter' warning and critical thresholds

 ## Installation